ENagar

 The reason why Mugals (from the time of Babar) had military dominance was because of their mastery in making composite bow (an Mongol art which is now lost).
 Unlike the bows made of traditional wood, these bows were made of bone tendon of ox and wood shavings binded together in a short, light yet powerful bow.
 These bows were light enough to be used by a mounted archer and yet powerful enough to inflict a lethal wound at even 400 yards distance (500 m).

-Cavalry archer was a highly trained Mongol/Persian soldier (Indian soldiers were never allowed to join these ranks) against which there was actually no defense.
+Cavalry archer was a highly trained Mongol/Persian soldier (Native Indian soldiers were never allowed to join these ranks dominated by Khans) against which there was actually no defense.
 A foot archer cannot defend himself once the enemy closes in, hence his use and deployment is limited.
 But a mounted archer could close in at lightning speed, shoot a couple of arrows without stopping and flee to safety before the enemy could even think of retaliating.
 Also since they wore little or no armor, these soldiers were faster than normal heavy cavalry, who were glorified in this battle.
 Hence making a chase not only impossible, but one which could potentially lead into traps.
 Cavalry archers were the primary reason why Babar, with his tiny army could decimate the then Indian rulers.

 BTW the depiction of a lone foot archer taking repeated shots at Hemu Vikramaditya is ridiculous.
 No archer can even stand a chance to be so close to enemy infantry as was shown in the movie.